TexasInstruments/ti-wisunfantund/INSTALL.md

-This file is, by default, filled only with comments—which describe all of the important configuration options that you might need to set in order to make wpantund usable.
+This file is, by default, filled only with comments—which describe all of the important configuration options that you might need to set in order to make wfantund usable.
 Read them over and then uncomment and update the appropriate configuration properties.

 Alternatively, you can specify any needed properties on the command